shepai/haptic-display/README.md

 In addition you will need to have the PCB manufactured.
 Listed is the schematics, BOM and placement files.

+Firstly print all the parts off, we recommmend using a resin printer for the high resolution quality, making sure everything fits.

 WORK IN PROGRESS